leerich/ansible-demo-operations/README.md

 - `ANSIBLE_AWS_PUBLIC_SUBNET_A_AZ`: The AZ to create the first public subnet in
 - `ANSIBLE_AWS_PUBLIC_SUBNET_B_AZ`: The AZ to create the second public subnet in
 - `ANSIBLE_AWS_PUBLIC_SUBNET_C_AZ`: The AZ to create the third public subnet in
-- `ANSIBLE_ENVIRONMENT_NAME`: The name to prefix to all AWS resources created for this demo environment
 - `ANSIBLE_DEMO_KEYPAIR_NAME`: The name of the keypair to use when creating the Tower EC2 instance
 - `ANSIBLE_TOWER_ADMIN_PASSWORD`: The password to assign to the admin user
 - `ANSIBLE_TOWER_AMI`: The AMI used when creating the Tower EC2 instance